Bečej: Demographics

+According to the 2022 census results, the town of Bečej had 19,492 inhabitants while municipality of Bečej had 30,681 inhabitants.

+Ethnic structure

 Bečej is an ethnically mixed town and municipality.
-Settlements with a Hungarian ethnic majority are: Bačko Petrovo Selo and Mileševo.
-There is one settlement with a Serb ethnic majority: Radičević.
-Two settlements: Bečej and Bačko Gradište are ethnically mixed.
+There is one settlement with a Serb ethnic majority, Radičević, while town of Bečej and Bačko Gradište have Serb ethnic plurality.
+Settlements with a Hungarian ethnic majority are Bačko Petrovo Selo and Mileševo.

+The ethnic structure of population of town of Bečej (according to the 2022 census):

-The ethnic composition of the municipality:
+The ethnic structure of population of Bečej municipality (according to the 2022 census):

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):